Billplz/api_slate/source/index.html.md

 1. Merchant redirects payer from merchant's page to bill URL (returned from #1) with extra parameter, auto_submit=true
 1. Payer lands at Billplz page to payment option
 1. Payer redirected from Billplz to selected payment gateway to pay
-1. Payer redirected from payment gateway to redirect_url / receipt page (refer to [API#flow](#api-flow))
+1. Payer redirected from payment gateway to redirect_url / receipt page (refer to [API Flow](#api-flow))

 <aside class="warning">
   Bypass bill page using parameter <code>?auto_submit</code> with value <code>fpx</code> or <code>paypal</code> has been removed.
 </aside>
 <aside class="notice">
-  If an inactive or invalid payment gateway for whatever reasons was submitted, the payment process will land at Billplz page for payer to re-choose a payment option again. (refer to <a href="#invalid-direct">INVALID DIRECT PAYMENT GATEWAY PAYMENT FLOW</a>).
+  If an inactive or invalid payment gateway for whatever reasons was submitted, the payment process will land at Billplz page for payer to re-choose a payment option again. (refer to <a href="#direct-payment-gateway-bypass-billplz-bill-page-3d-secure-update-charge-card-invalid-direct-payment-gateway-payment-flow">INVALID DIRECT PAYMENT GATEWAY PAYMENT FLOW</a>).
   <br><br>
   So, do not worry if your internal Payment Gateways are not always up to date.
 </aside>